tst-ccamp/earthenterprise_wiki/Install-Fusion-or-Earth-Server.md

 At this point, you have fully built the install package.
 The Fusion and Earth Server installers use this package to install their respective components.

 ## **Installing Fusion**
-To install fusion only run the following command:
+To install fusion run the following command:

     cd earth_enterprise/src/installer
     sudo ./install_fusion.sh